wix-incubator/amazon-live-video-streamer/README.md

 make ECR_REPO_URI={repository URI}
 ```

 Sometimes build fails due to lack of space on disk.
-Should this happen, you can increase disk size and repeat make operation.
+Should this happen, you can increase disk size (in EC2 -> EBS) and repeat make operation.
 To increase size, run following commands:

 ```
 # Check disk and partition name and use it in commands below